 Before you jump into the process of getting certified, you should understand the “why” behind it.
 According to the International Organization for Standardization, ISO 27001 enables organizations of any kind to manage the security of assets like financial information, intellectual property, employee details, or information entrusted by third parties.

-6 Critical Steps for ISO 27001
+8 Critical Steps to ISO 27001 Compliance

-1. Develop an Implementation Team and Plan
+1. Develop an Implementation Team and Project Plan

-You will also need to involve appropriate members of the leadership team as ISO 27001 requires formal involvement from top management when it comes to enforcing and monitoring the ISMS.
+You will also need to involve appropriate members of the leadership team, as ISO 27001 requires formal involvement from top management when it comes to enforcing and monitoring the ISMS.

 2. Understand ISO 27001 Requirements

 At its core, ISO 27001 requires you to have information security risk management practices, a process for evaluating your efforts, and a way to show improvement for any areas of risk that you identify.
 This may seem simple, but there are layers beneath these basic requirements.

 There are a lot of different clauses you need to meet for certification, which can be overwhelming, but looking at each clause individually can make this process more manageable.
 There are several clauses, plus Annex A. If you need more detail about each of them, read our ISO 27001 beginner’s guide.

 3. Find Your Security Baseline